DataDog/datadog-agent/docs/dev/agent_build.md

  * `ec2`: enable EC2 hostname detection and metadata collection.
  * `gce`: enable GCE hostname detection and metadata collection.

-Please notice you might need to provide some extra dependencies in your dev enviroment to build certain bits (see [development enviroment][dev-env]).
+Please note you might need to provide some extra dependencies in your dev enviroment to build certain bits (see [development enviroment][dev-env]).

 ## Additional details